spdale/Heat-Transfer/README.md

 - URL of this repo: https://github.com/sdale28/Heat-Transfer.git
 - Make sure the local path is where you want it, as you cannot move this folder in the future (if you do, it will no longer sync with Github).

-To Make Sure Code is Up to Date
+To Make Sure Code is Up to Date:
 - On left menu, click on the three connected points that branch ("Source Control").
 - Click three dot icon to the right of the checkmark and refresh arrow ("More Actions").
 - Select "Pull".